Floreat

 On my first day, the Head Man regaled the new scums in the Alleybin to the effect that although many of us had been exalted as monitors, prefects and so forth at our previous schools we were now all beginning at the bottom.
 An amusing welcome, as to me such turncoats had been The Enemy.
 In later years, still an Outcast of the System, i found myself doing the scum's jobs when some quirk of time left me as the most senior resident in the study.
 Why, to this day...

-Rose-tinted gig lamps will be donned whilst omitting mention of cold swills, pre-breakfast periods, thin but gristly porage, Rugger and much else.
+Rose-tinted gig lamps will be donned whilst omitting mention of cold swills, pre-breakfast periods, thin but gristly porage and pilchard salad with wasps, Rugger and much else.
 The book of Rules and Privileges made quaint reading.
 Then as now, the notion that things were the best they would ever become was starkly preposterous.

 On one surreal occasion after some tedious inter-House sporting event which i had managed to avoid, i was subjected point-blank to the usual protracted and deafening strafe of no discernible rational or inspirational content to the effect that new scums must ...
 House spirit ... etc etc. Finding voice, i gave as good as i got and, borne up on a wave of applause, realised how Adolf had managed to turn things his way.